Keto Protein Bars

 Where to buy keto protein bars?

 Keto protein bars are available online or in health food stores.
-However, many consider them to have a poor texture and flavor, and exceedingly expensive for their size and calories.
+However, many consider them to have a poor texture and flavor and are exceedingly expensive for their size and calories.

 keto protein bars recipe